 As we navigate through this challenging environment, we want to tell you about several provisions within the CARES Act that you may want to consider for IRAs and employer retirement plans.

 Typically, you would have to pay a 10% early withdrawal penalty for withdrawals from retirement accounts before age 59 ½.
 Under the CARES Act, this penalty is waived for eligible individuals for up to $100,000 of withdrawals taken in 2020.
-However, income tax on traditional retirement account distributions would still be owed but could be paid over a three-year period.
+However, income tax on distributions of pre-tax assets would still be owed but could be paid over a three-year period.

 The good news with this change is that you do not need to meet COVID-19 qualifying criteria to waive RMDs for 2020.

 Under the CARES Act, your RMD is no longer required for 2020.
 This also applies to RMDs due in 2020, but attributable to 2019.
-If you have already satisfied the RMD due in 2020, there are different ways you may be able to put back this distribution, each with its own limitations.
-If this is something that you're interested in, contact us as soon as possible to determine your options.
+If you have already satisfied the RMD due in 2020, you may be able to put back this distribution, subject to certain conditions.
+If this is something that you're interested in, contact us before Aug.
+31, 2020 to determine your options.

 In addition to time, the suspension could bring more tax-deferred growth.
 If you do not need a distribution from your retirement account(s), you now have additional time to earn tax-deferred growth before distributions are required again in 2021.